Short Communications of Medicinal Herbs and Complementary Therapy

 Methods: The scientific evidence and anecdotal experiences on the benefits of yoga is described in this paper, highlighting the importance of yoga in nurturing the mental well-being in children.

 Results: Scientifically designed and conducted studies as part of the research programs by health professionals objectively conclude that mental health parameters improve significantly with yoga as an intervention.
-In addition to mental health, yoga will also improve physical health and boost immunity among children which will also help in reducing the infection rate in children.
+In addition to mental health, yoga for children will also improve physical health and boost immunity among children which will also help in reducing the infection rate in children.

 Conclusions: As a way forward, authors strongly recommend establishing yoga as a curriculum at scale to cover the vast vulnerable population of young children who are the future of the nation.